 Amendments to IFRS 9 Prepayment Features with Negative Compensation The Group has adopted the amendments to IFRS 9 for the first time in the current year.
 The amendments to IFRS 9 clarify that for the purpose of assessing whether a prepayment feature meets the 'solely payments of principal and interest' (SPPI) condition, the party exercising the option may pay or receive reasonable compensation for the prepayment irrespective of the reason for prepayment.
 In other words, financial assets with prepayment features with negative compensation do not automatically fail SPPI.
-Amendments to IAS 28 Long-term Interests in Associates and Joint Ventures The Group has adopted the amendments to IAS 28 for the first time in the current year.
+Amendments to IAS 28 Long- term Interests in Associates and Joint Ventures The Group has adopted the amendments to IAS 28 for the first time in the current year.
 The amendment clarifies that IFRS 9, including its impairment requirements, applies to other financial instruments in an associate or joint venture to which the equity method is not applied.
 These include long-term interests that, in substance, form part of the entity's net investment in an associate or joint venture.
 The Group applies IFRS 9 to such long-term interests before it applies IAS 28.
-In applying IFRS 9, the Group does not take account of any adjustments to the carrying amount of long-term interests required by IAS 28 (i.e., adjustments to the carrying amount of long-term interests arising from the allocation of losses of the investee or assessment of impairment in accordance with IAS 28).

-RUB thousands

-Annual Improvements to IFRS The Group has adopted the amendments included in the Annual Improvements to IFRS Standards Standards 2015-2017 Cycle 2015-2017 Cycle for the first time in the current year.
-The Annual Improvements include Amendments to IFRS 3 Business amendments to four Standards: Combinations, IFRS 11 Joint IAS 12 Income Taxes.
-The amendments clarify that the Group should recognise the income tax Arrangements, IAS 12 Income Taxes consequences of dividends in profit or loss, other comprehensive income or equity according to and IAS 23 Borrowing Costs where the Group originally recognised the transactions that generated the distributable profits.
+In applying IFRS 9, the Group does not take account of any adjustments to the carrying amount of long-term interests required by IAS 28 (i.e., adjustments to the carrying amount of long- term interests arising from the allocation of losses of the investee or assessment of impairment in accordance with IAS 28).
+Annual Improvements to IFRS Standards 2015-2017 Cycle Amendments to IFRS 3 Business Combinations, The Group has adopted the amendments included in the Annual Improvements to IFRS Standards 2015-2017 Cycle for the first time in the current year.
+The Annual Improvements include amendments to four Standards: IFRS 11 Joint Arrangements, IAS 12 Income Taxes and IAS 23 Borrowing Costs IAS 12 Income Taxes.
+The amendments clarify that the Group should recognise the income tax consequences of dividends in profit or loss, other comprehensive income or equity according to where the Group originally recognised the transactions that generated the distributable profits.
 This is the case irrespective of whether different tax rates apply to distributed and undistributed profits.
 IAS 23 Borrowing Costs.
 The amendments clarify that if any specific borrowing remains outstanding after the related asset is ready for its intended use or sale, that borrowing becomes part of the funds that an entity borrows generally when calculating the capitalisation rate on general borrowings.

+Notes to the Consolidated Financial Statements) (continued) (Thousands of Russian Roubles)

 IFRS 3 Business Combinations.
 The amendments clarify that when the Group obtains control of a business that is a joint operation, the Group applies the requirements for a business combination achieved in stages, including remeasuring its previously held interest (PHI) in the joint operation at fair value.
 The PHI to be remeasured includes any unrecognised assets, liabilities and goodwill relating to the joint operation.

 IFRS 11 Joint Arrangements.
 The amendments clarify that when a party that participates in, but does not have joint control of, a joint operation that is a business obtains joint control of such a joint operation, the Group does not remeasure its PHI in the joint operation.

-IFRIC 23 Uncertainty over Income Tax The Group has adopted IFRIC 23 for the first time in the current year.
-IFRIC 23 sets out how Treatments to determine the accounting tax position when there is uncertainty over income tax treatments.
-The Interpretation requires the Group to: • Determine whether uncertain tax positions are assessed separately or as a group; and · Assess whether it is probable that a tax authority will accept an uncertain tax treatment used, or proposed to be used, by an entity in its income tax filings:
+IFRIC 23 Uncertainty over Income Tax TreatmentsThe Group has adopted IFRIC 23 for the first time in the current year.
+IFRIC 23 sets out how to determine the accounting tax position when there is uncertainty over income tax treatments.
+The Interpretation requires the Group to: